 Let’s start with Alt Text.

-The alt text filed originated to serve the non-sighted population.
+The alt text field originated to serve the non-sighted population.
 Blind people visit websites and social media pages all the time.
 Since they cannot see the visual content, we need to provide details for them to be able to visualize or imagine, what we have posted.

 The alt text field should include details about the image you are posting.